ludolphus/rebtel-sdk-titanium/README.md

 Rebtel SDK package and place the iOS Framework in vendor/RebtelSDK, and lib/libRebtelSDK.a.
-The reason a copy of the library which usually resides within the .framework bundle is copied to lib/libRebtelSDK.a is because it needs to be statically linked in to the titanium module itself, thus required to be a static library and not specified as a linked framework.
+The reason a copy of the library which usually resides within the .framework bundle is copied to lib/libRebtelSDK.a is because it needs to be statically linked in to the Titanium module itself, thus required to be a static library and not specified as a linked framework.